ministryofjustice/security-guidance/intranet/protecting-social-media-accounts.md

 * Your Profile information and photo.
 * When you were last active.
 * Any status updates.
-* Whether you have read direct messages (Read Receipts).
+* Whether you have read direct messages ("Read Receipts").
 * Whether others can add you to their groups, possibly without your knowledge or agreement.

 But it's very easy to forget to check the settings, from time-to-time, to make sure they are still correct.